yuricaptin/RealProjectPi-Files/README.md

 The conversion of this model into .tflite format mixes up the input and output tensors and makes it difficult to pinpoint the exact cause of the error.
 From what I have seen on various github and StackOverflow QA's the rebuild of the model to fit the tflite model when converted is usually recommended.
 Due to time constraints I was not able to implement that.

-Note: THERE ARE FALSE POSITIVES AND FALSE NEGATIVES WHEN TESTING THE MODEL.
-DUE TO LACK OF A NVIDIA GPU THAT IS CAPABLE OF EFFICIENTLY TRAINING THE MODEL AND DUE TO THE SMALL DATA SAMPLE SIZE THERE ARE INSTANCES OF THESE OUTCOMES HAPPENING.

 ## Siamese Neural Network and Training for the Smart Home Security with Facial Recognition using Raspberry Pi